epadam/multitask-rasa-chatbot/README.md

 # Multi-task Rasa Chatbot with Haystack

+## Why use Rasa

+1.Flexiable Architecture.
+TED Policy allows you to directly train end-to-end conversation, also for multi-turn conversation based on Attention mechnism

 This is a demo how you can use haystack with chatbot interface using RASA

 The basic architecture is as below: